Step 12: A usable VM

 Start

-Even though we already created a VM in Step 7, that VM was not usable as it wasn’t connected to a network, let alone the internet.
-Let’s create one that we can actually log in to.
+Although you already created a VM in Step 7, the VM was not usable as it was not connected to a network, let alone the internet.
+Let’s create one that you can actually log on to.

 Installation

-To create this VM, we’ll add some parameters to the command we used in Step 7:
+To create this VM, add some parameters to the command we used in Step 7:

 $ openstack server create BeispielInstanz --flavor m1.small --key-name Beispiel --image "Ubuntu 16.04 Xenial Xerus - Latest" --security-group allow-ssh-from-anywhere --network=BeispielNetzwerk